duparq/hwa/doxygen/using.md

 #define HW_DEVICE_PACKAGE  dil
 @endcode

-Most HWA instructions are generic and accept various class objects as first parameter.
-This allows writing less verbose code that is also easier to port between different controllers or different devices.
+Most HWA instructions are generic and accept objects of various classes as first parameter.
+This allows writing less verbose code and makes it easier to replace an object by another, or port the code to a different target device.
 Several instructions accept a variable length list of parameters consisting of key/value pairs.

 Instructions that act on hardware